Boifuba/GURPS-Instant-Defaults/README.md

 ## Manifest:
 https://raw.githubusercontent.com/cefasheli/Gurps-Instant-Defaults/main/module.json

+# How to use

+1- Install de module as usual and activate it!
+2- Create a new macro as Script (Type) and copy and paste this line:

+InstantDefaults.skillChooser()

+3- Use the field to search the desired default skill or click/drag at the OtF

 ## Special Thanks
 To Chris and Nick for their efforts in making this possible and danielrab for his rocket science skills